-The Iguazú Falls are tremendous all year round, but their force depends on recent rainfall, so April is usually best.
+The Iguazú Falls are tremendous at any time, but their force depends on recent rainfall, so April (after the summer rains) is usually best.
 However, climate change is making the seasonal differences unpredictable here.

-The Esteros are interesting all year round.
+The Esteros are interesting year-round.
 The best time for seeing wildlife is spring and summer (September to April), though temperatures can reach an unbearable 45C in January.
 October and November are great, and so is March.

 Note: flight, boat, train and bus timetables change constantly, and airlines come and go, so please do not rely solely on this information for your travel planning.
 Check with relevant companies, or a flight search engine like Skyscanner, first.

-Puerto Iguazú is well-served by LAN, Aerolineas Argentinas and Austral flights from Buenos Aires, other cities in Argentina, and Brazil.
+Puerto Iguazú, the nearest town to the Iguazú Falls, is well-served by LAN and Aerolineas Argentinas flights from Buenos Aires, other cities in Argentina, and Brazil.
 There are also regular flights from Buenos Aires to Posadas and Corrientes, the nearest airports to the Esteros del Iberá.